This Is What It's Really Like To Be A Disney Princess For A Living

 Advertisement

 We didn't have a say in the characters we were given.
-Ariel was my favourite and I thought they would ask us, but nope.
+Ariel was my favorite and I thought they would ask us, but nope.
 I was handed an Elsa monologue at the audition and that’s how I found out that's who they were considering me for.
 Once you’re officially hired, they say you’re always in consideration for other roles, though.
-I work part-time and typically average 20 hours a week; a normal weekly paycheck for me is between $250 and $350 (£180 and £250).
+I work part-time and typically average 20 hours a week; a normal weekly paycheck for me is between $250 and $350.

 Every day starts the same.
 We come to work in our own clothes, because our costumes stay on the property at all times.
 We clock in, collect all the costume pieces we’ll need for the day, do our stretch and flex workout that trainers have us follow to warm up our bodies, and then it’s time to get ready.
 We’re given an hour and a half before our first meet-and-greet to get into our wig, costume, and makeup.